lmullen/lincolnmullen.com/content/courses/data.2020/index.md

 -   Install [RStudio](https://www.rstudio.com/products/rstudio/#Desktop), an environment for using R.
 -   Install [Homebrew](https://brew.sh) (only if you use macOS).

-These are mostly optional, but it would be helpful to have them.
+These are mostly optional, but it would be helpful to have them:

 -   Install [Visual Studio Code](https://code.visualstudio.com), a general-purpose text editor for developers.
 -   Install [Cyberduck](https://cyberduck.io), an FTP client.